 PhpMyAdmin is an open-source tool used for the administration of MySQL.
-In addition to offering the capability to perform administration tasks such as creating, editing, or deleting databases, and managing users and permissions, PhpMyAdmin provides a graphical user interface to do all of these tasks and more.
+In addition to offering the capability to perform administration tasks such as creating, editing, or deleting databases, and managing users and permissions, PhpMyAdmin provides a graphical user interface to do these tasks and more.

 - These instructions are intended specifically for installing PhpMyAdmin on Ubuntu 14.04 LTS.

 - I’ll be working from a Liquid Web Core Managed Ubuntu VPS server, logged in as root.

 - A LAMP, Linux, Apache, MySQL, and PHP, must be installed and running on your server.
 If you’re working from a Liquid Web Core Managed Ubuntu 14.04 LTS server as I am, then the LAMP stack is already installed!

 Step 1: Install PhpMyAdmin